tscnlab/cyepi-data-share/README.md

 | **discharge/** | PID_feedback_yyyymmdd.csv | Completed at discharge (Monday, day 8).  |  |
 | **discharge/** | PID_mTFA_yyyymmdd.csv | Completed at discharge (Monday, day 8).  |  |

+The folder "ambient" contains the txt files and reports from the environmental light logger (ActLumus) placed on the rooftop of the laboratory, which measured data with a temporal frequency of 30 seconds.
+Furthermore, the xlxs file "cyepi_amb_schedule" contains, for every calendar week in which participants took part in the experiment, timestamps for when the experimenter cleaned the set-up and related comments.

 ## Pre-processing
 This folder contains R scripts to pre-process the data, specifically to clean the wear log data, and integrate it with the light logger dataset using LightLogR.
 ### 01_import